Lost Paradise (album)

-Lost Paradise is the debut album by British heavy metal band Paradise Lost.
+Lost Paradise is the debut studio album by British gothic metal band Paradise Lost.
 Released in February 1990 by Peaceville Records, it features the band's early death-doom style.
 The album was re-issued in 2003 and included three bonus tracks.

+Background

 The tracks "Our Saviour" and "Frozen Illusion" were rerecorded in other Paradise Lost albums Tragic Illusion 25 and Medusa.

+Music

+The tracks on Lost Paradise have been characterized as "grinding, de-tuned anthems of woe topped with death metal-style guttural vocals."

+Reception

+Eduardo Rivadavia of AllMusic said: "On this, their modest debut, Paradise Lost helped define the rules of doom/death metal. [...]
+Yet, even as they were laying down the blueprint, Paradise Lost was already reaching for realms unknown to their then-amateurish abilities and latent promise. [...]
+In retrospect, Lost Paradise serves as a welcome rediscovery for serious fans, but casual metalheads likely won't see anything worthwhile here."